-Navigational assistance service informs the master on difficult navigational or meteorological circumstances or assists him in case of defects or deficiencies.
+A navigational assistance service informs the master on difficult navigational or meteorological circumstances or assists him in case of defects or deficiencies.
 This service is normally rendered at the request of a vessel or by the VTS when deemed necessary.